 The hallmarks of the 1COR ethos are standards of excellence and integrity interwoven with a strong sense of responsibility for delivering legal work and advocacy of excellent quality with outstanding client care.

 Glyn Jones set these values in motion and they have been the principles at the heart of Chambers growth to its current standing as one of the leading sets in the UK.

 The early Heads of Chambers and Members inevitably were moulded by their experience of the Second World War, and after these events they were united as much by friendship as by their roles in Chambers.
 From this grew a social togetherness and warmth, which continues to be a distinct feature of relationships in Chambers today.

-Our previous head of chambers, Robert Seabrook QC and now Philip Havers QC, as Head of Chambers continue to exemplify these core values.
+Our previous heads of chambers, Robert Seabrook KC, Philip Havers KC and now Richard Booth KC as Head of Chambers continue to exemplify these core values.
 Despite very significant growth in Chambers over recent years we maintain a strong identity and a commitment to the ongoing success of chambers as a whole.

 The membership of 1COR has a distinguished record of judicial service and service to the legal profession.

-No fewer than 10 former members have been appointed as judges of the High Court and above, with Lord Woolf being appointed Lord Chief Justice and Master of the Rolls and Lord Justice Latham being appointed Deputy Lord Chief Justice.
-Seven members have been appointed to positions on the circuit bench and in the County Court.
+No fewer than 16 former members have been appointed as judges of the High Court and above, with Lord Woolf being appointed a Law Lord, Lord Chief Justice and Master of the Rolls and both Lord Justice Watkins and Lord Justice Latham being appointed Deputy Lord Chief Justice.
+Numerous members have been appointed to positions on the circuit bench and in the County Court.